sara-nl/clouddocs/Windows.markdown

   * choose _Type_ _CDROM_
   * leave _Datastore_ with _104: local_images_ssd_
   * leave the _Persistent_ checkbox unchecked
-  * on the _Image location:_ group, choose radio button _Upload_; then, underneath, click on _Choose file_ to have a dialogue pop up where you will look for the path on your laptop where you have your Windows .iso file and, finally, choose the .iso file to close the pop-up dialogue to return ton the original form
+  * on the _Image location:_ group, choose radio button _Upload_; then, underneath, click on _Choose file_ to have a dialogue pop up where you will look for the path on your laptop where you have your Windows .iso file and, finally, choose the .iso file to close the pop-up dialogue to return to the original form
 1. **On the UI:** Click the green button _Create_ on the form, to submit it.
 A progress bar will show at the bottom of the screen, which will advance as the upload of your .iso file evolves.
 When the upload is complete, a new `image` will show on the _Images_ list, and it will keep in status _LOCKED_ while it is being created.
 When it is created it will come to status _READY_.

 ### Fetching the Virtio drivers